disclearing/disclearing/README.md

 ### Hi there 👋

-I'm Brandon, a software developer passionate about coding.
+I'm Brandon, a software developer passionate about coding.also [SigmaGit](https://git.sigmagaming.net/Brandon)

 #### About Me